 Asynchronous JavaScript is a way to handle tasks that take a long time to complete, without blocking other tasks in the application.
 Here are some examples of how to use asynchronous JavaScript in practice:

 1- Callback functions: A callback function is a function that is passed as an argument to another function and is called after that function completes its task.
-For example:
+For example:javascript

 function fetchData(callback) {